 - Government helping to build the Australian native plant food industry

 Conclusion to land use section

 Ideally we would like to be able to give accurate quantitative recommendations for how land should be used in a vegan agricultural system.
-In the section "Reusing land currently used by animal agriculture" above, we have tried to be as accurate as possible, but further research needs to be done in this area.
+In the section "Reusing land currently used by animal agriculture" above, we have tried to be as accurate as possible, but further investigation needs to be done in this area.